ashlie-johnson/github-slideshow/_posts/0000-01-02-ashlie-johnson.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Hi.
+Welcome to our second slide!"
 ---
-hello
+hi.
 ---
 Use the left arrow to go back!